Advocates make sure you're heard. For example, they can help you:

 How your local council can help

-Your local council has to provide an advocate if you do not have family or friends to help and you have difficulty:
+Your local council has to provide an advocate if you do not have family or friends who can help or support you, and you have difficulty:

 - understanding and remembering information